amberj/amberja.in/blog/tomorrowland.markdown

 * Books like [Rework](https://37signals.com/rework/), [Peopleware](http://www.amazon.com/Peopleware-Productive-Projects-Second-Edition/dp/0932633439) (to retain employees once you have hired them)
 * etc.

-#### 4. **Hiring should not give excessive emphasis to past job experience or education:**
+#### 4. **Hiring should not give excessive emphasis to past job experience or formal education:**
 Except maybe for engineering roles at companies like SpaceX, companies should not give excessive emphasis to education or past jobs while hiring people.
 Quoting [TripleByte's blogpost](http://blog.triplebyte.com/three-hundred-programming-interviews-in-thirty-days):
 <blockquote>"What the industry needs is a way to screen candidates by looking at their actual ability, not where they went to school or worked in the past."</blockquote>

+Quoting Shakthi Kannan from his epic [i-want-2-do-project-tell-me-wat-2-do](http://www.shakthimaan.com/downloads/glv/presentations/i-want-2-do-project-tell-me-wat-2-do.pdf) presentation:
+<blockquote>so-called "student" + degree != engineer
+You cannot buy knowledge.</blockquote>

-I have much more to say about hiring but this blogpost is supposed to focus on Tomorrowland movie.
+I have much more to say about hiring but this blogpost is supposed to focus on the Tomorrowland movie.
 An early draft of my blogpost on hiring is ready and I expect to publish it sometime soon.

 ### My verdict about Tomorrowland movie
 So, my verdict!
 If you ask me, Tomorrowland is at least a one-time watch.
 It's a fun, science fiction movie with many hidden lessons (Free bonus: It stars George Clooney if you like him).
 Go for it!

+**Thanks** to [Pawan Rawal](https://www.linkedin.com/in/pawanrawal1) and tortoick for reading early draft of this post.